parsabee/FileCrawler/README.md

 file system, and then providing the ability to query the index – e.g. Google desktop.
 Server
 systems generally do not continuously index file names, instead providing one or more
 applications for searching the file system for files whose names match the desired patterns.
-Linux, for example, provides the find application for general traversal of the file system – see the
+Linux, for example, provides the *find* application for general traversal of the file system – see the
 man page for more details.
 The syntax for the find application is extremely difficult to master; it is also single threaded.
-The aim of File Crawler
-is to be a high-performance, multi-threaded application that will recursively crawl
-through a set of specified directories, looking for filenames that match a specified bash pattern.
+For
-For very large software systems, a singly-threaded application to crawl the directories may take a
+very large software systems, a singly-threaded application to crawl the directories may take a very
-very long time.
+long time.
+The aim of *file_crawler* is to be a high-performance, multi-threaded application, with easier syntax
+than *find*, that will recursively crawl through a set of specified directories, looking for filenames
+that match a specified bash pattern.
 # Specifications

 This program understands the following arguments: